matsui-lab/GlycanGT/README.md

 - **GitHub**: Code and scripts for reproducibility
 - **Hugging Face**: Pretrained model weights and inference examples

+# Reproducibility

+To facilitate reproducibility of our results, we provide a structured set of scripts and data resources in this repository:

+- **`data/clean/`**
+  Filtered glycan data obtained from GlyCosmos.
+  This directory also includes curated monosaccharide and glycosidic linkage dictionaries located in **`vocab_expanded/`**.

+- **`prep/`**
+  Scripts for processing the clean data, building dictionaries, and converting glycans into graph representations.

+- **`tokenizer/`**
+  Preprocessing scripts used to tokenize glycans into node (monosaccharide) and edge (glycosidic linkage) tokens.

+- **`training/`**
+  Scripts for pretraining GlycanGT using the processed graph data generated in `prep/`.

+- **`analysis/`**
+  Downstream analysis scripts for evaluating the pretrained model across various tasks (taxonomy, glycosylation, immunogenicity, and ambiguous glycan prediction).

 # License
 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 You are free to use, modify, and distribute this software under the terms of the license.